Prima.cpp: Fast 30-70B LLM Inference on Heterogeneous and Low-Resource Home Clusters: PRIMA.CPP: use Pipelined-RIng parallelism in llaMA.CPP

 \subsection{Pipelined-Ring Parallelism with Prefetching}

 PP is effective for batched inference when aggregated memory is abundant; however, this prerequisite rarely holds in households.
-In such cases, on-device LLMs typically serve very few users at low frequency, often a single request at a time\footnote{We target a single request, but this can extend to batches via dynamic batching, which we have implemented.}, which prevents mini-batching and leaves significant pipeline bubbles.
+In such cases, on-device LLMs typically serve very few users at low frequency, often a single request at a time\footnote{We target a single request, but this can be extended to batches via dynamic batching (see Appendix \ref{sec:ablation-multi-request}).}, which prevents mini-batching and leaves significant pipeline bubbles.
 Besides, home devices are few and have limited available memory\footnote{We cannot occupy all memory, as this may disrupt other apps (e.g., TikTok) and cause users to kill the LLM.}, making it difficult for users to build a cluster that can hold the full model in memory.

 To relax memory constraints, we extend PP with mmap, building on llama.cpp \citep{gerganov_llama_cpp_2023}: when computation requires the layers, mmap loads them from external storage on demand, and lets the OS evict them under memory pressure, so a small-memory cluster can run larger models.
 To hide disk loading latency, we employ prefetching, allowing devices to preload the next model segment.